lynn-yifanwu-ling/lynn-yifanwu-ling.github.io/_talks/elm2024-talk.md

 ---
-title: "Conference Talks"
+title: "Conference Talks :microphone:"
 collection: talks
 type: "Talk"
 permalink: /talks/conference_talks
 ---

-**Yifan Wu** and Helena Aparicio (Jun, 2024).
-Disagreements do not automatically update the standard of precision.
-In *Experiments in Linguistic Meaning (ELM3)*.
+:microphone: Disagreements do not automatically update the standard of precision, in *Experiments in Linguistic Meaning (ELM3)*, Jun, 2024.